cheeseonamonkey/ObsidanMD-Showcase/Readme.md

 ### **File Management Queries**
-Simple DataView queries with URI links.
+Simple DataView queries but with advanced URI links.
 Generates links to *move* and *delete* without leaving the page at all.
 Used mainly for vault housekeeping and to manage newly-created files.

 ![image](https://user-images.githubusercontent.com/54555500/150709642-f2f0069b-87db-4765-a041-df446008fe06.png)

 - very useful! those queried links are a *pain* to set up